 UCC2020: Applied Cognitive and Affective Learning Strategies

-The Counselling Centre offers UCC2020: Applied Cognitive and Affective Learning Strategies, a 3-credit hour course in applied learning skills.
-This course provides currently registered students with effective learning strategies to:
+The Student Wellness and Counselling Centre has offered UCC2020: Applied Cognitive and Affective Learning Strategies, a 3-credit hour course in applied learning skills, since 1998.
+This course provided currently registered students with effective learning strategies to:

 1. Enhance their overall academic achievement;

 2. Personalize their own particular learning styles and learning environments;

 3. Provide them with knowledge concerning applied learning strategies.

 Human information processing

 Myths of memory

 Hierarchies (using MindManager)